 According to local news reports, at approximately 3 a.m. on December 23, 2017, officers were dispatched to a citizen complaint of a man passed out in a vehicle in the roadway at a red light in the 200 block of Lake Street.
-Officers arrived on scene and subsequently arrested the driver for felony offense DWI.
+Officers arrived on the scene and subsequently arrested the driver for a felony offense DWI.
 It appears as if this is the second time this year that the driver was arrested for driving while intoxicated.
 The previous DWI arrest was in August of 2017, but the guilty party was also arrested once in 2016 for DWI and once in 2009 for DWI.

 According to Louisiana State Law R.S.
 14:98, “on a conviction of a third offense, notwithstanding any other provision of law to the contrary and regardless of whether the offense occurred before or after an earlier conviction, the offender shall be imprisoned with or without hard labor for not less than one year nor more than five years and shall be fined two thousand dollars.
 One year of the sentence of imprisonment shall be imposed without benefit of probation, parole, or suspension of sentence.”